ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 The total energy of a molecule isn't that useful by itself.
 However, the ***relative*** energies between, say, different isomers of a given molecule are much more useful.

 !!! note "Kohn-Sham Energies"
-    The energy eigenvalues calculated in DFT are the Kohn-Sham energies (eigenvalues).
+    The energy eigenvalues calculated in DFT are the ***Kohn-Sham energy eigenvalues***.
 These are the energies of the single-particle Kohn-Sham states.
-Since these single particle Kohn-Sham states are ficticious ( the real wavefucntions are NOT single-particle wavefunctions), then the Kohn-Sham eigenvalues are also ficticious.
-The total energy is the internal energy of the structure, and therefore does have meaning.
-However, since we are using pseudopotentials, it loses some of its meaning as you will learn later.
-What is meaningful is comparisons of total energy!
+Since these single particle Kohn-Sham states are ficticious ( the true many-body wavefucntions are NOT single-particle wavefunctions), then the Kohn-Sham eigenvalues are also ficticious.
+The total energy is a measure of the ground state internal energy of the structure, and therefore does have meaning.
+However, since we are using pseudopotentials to simplify the calculation by excluding core electron contributions, the total energy remains physically meaningful when we talk about ***energy differences***!

-In general (ignoring effects of e.g. temperature), a lower total energy indicates that an isomer is more stable.
+In general (ignoring effects of e.g. temperature), if we compare total energies of isomers, a lower total energy indicates that an isomer is more stable.
 As an example, we are going to be looking at three different isomers of C$_{20}$.